-High-level triggers for moving between phases are described in Part B. Final decisions are made within the National Security System activated in response to an emergency (see Part A, Summary of Roles, All-of-government response).
+High-level triggers for moving between phases are described in Part B. Final decisions are made within the Domestic and External Security Co-ordination (DESC) system activated in response to an emergency (see Part A, Summary of Roles, All-of-government response).